FriendsOfCake/crud-view/docs/customizing-templates.rst

 -------------------------------------------------

 It's easy to add an action to a controller that makes use of another *CrudView* action.
-This uses the template provided by the add action too.
+This uses the template provided by the add action.

 .. code-block:: php